So. You want my story. I guess we can start with my name, huh?

 If there was a time to dive head first into blogging full-time, it was NOW.

 At this moment, blogging is my ONLY full-time job, and I am loving it.
-Although money is tight, I am sacrificing (and selling off) things I never thought I would, it is 100% worth it in order to pump out healthy dessert recipes and share them with you.
+While I am sacrificing things I never thought I would, it is 100% worth it in order to pump out healthy dessert recipes and share them with you 🙂

 I am grateful to be in this wonderful online community and connecting with all of you via comments, emails, and social media.